dguo/dannyguo.com/content/blog/the-state-of-static-websites-in-2018.md

 ## Static vs. Dynamic

 In the context of this post, the terms "static" and "dynamic" refer to how websites are generated, not how they work in the browser.
-A static generated website could be extremely interactive through JavaScript, and a dynamic website might not have any interaction at all.
+A static website could be extremely interactive through JavaScript, and a dynamic website might not have any interaction at all.

 The difference between a static website and a dynamic website is that a static website serves the same assets to everyone.
 You can think of it like directly